jackcary/vermontgo/shinkgs.md

 ## Log into Shin KGS

-On your computer or device, open a web browser (e.g. Edge, Chrome, Safari) and browse to https://shin.gokgs.com/
+On your computer or device, open a web browser (e.g. Edge, Chrome, Safari, Firefox) and browse to https://shin.gokgs.com/

 ![](/assets/img/shin1.png)